With 89% of developers using APIs in their work, API documentation is too important to take lightly.

 As you can see, the Customers API is divided into parts concerning customer profiles, from listing customers to adding group memberships.

-Each endpoint is prefaced with a concise description and supplemented with a code example.
-You can also see query parameters and response field information.
+Every endpoint starts with a brief description and is paired with a code example.
+You can also view the query parameters and response field information.

 Although reference guides contain the crucial data you need to use APIs, you shouldn’t only rely on references to describe your API.